elaforge/karya/doc/cmd.md

 will be exactly that duration.
 Additionally, if the text has a leading space, the space will be stripped and the event created with a zero duration.

+If you hit escape in any text entry field, it will revert your changes.

 ### note entry

 Note entry mode ('Cmd.NoteEntry') is actually orthogonal to EditMode, in that